Exawind/amr-wind/docs/sphinx/user/inputs_Sampling.rst

 is 2, indicating the samplers will search for the interface along the z-direction.
 Due to this design, it is best to specify a plane that is normal to the intended search direction.
-Another optional parameter is ``num_instances``, which is available for cases where the interface location is multivalued along the search direction, such as during wave breaking.
-This parameter defaults to 1, and the sampler will automatically select the highest position along the search direction when the interface location is multivalued.
+Another optional parameter is ``num_instances``, which is available for cases where the interface location is multi-valued along the search direction, such as during wave breaking.
+This parameter defaults to 1, and the sampler will automatically select the highest position along the search direction when the interface location is multi-valued.

 Example::